jyotsana279/Study-Organizer/README.md

 # Study-Organizer
+Students are unable to efficiently manage and organise their everyday activities, preventing them from reaching their full potential.
-Study Organizer is a website that will help you create notes and organize them in one place.
+Study Organizer is a an integrated website that will help youorganize your way of studying.
 It's additional features are such as a pomodoro timer which when set you won't be able to navigate to other sites.
 You can also listen to music while you are studying.